A Minute With: Hemsworth, Evans get playful with 'Avengers'

 Hemsworth: (If I) have it my way, I'd get rid of all of us, have an all female cast - women are smarter than men.
 My mum's smarter, so is my wife, so women (turns to Evans) you should leave this interview and women should lead the world.
 You sexist human being.

-Evans: This interview is my favourite one.
-This is my favourite one.
-My favourite.
+Evans: This interview is my favorite one.
+This is my favorite one.
+My favorite.

 Hemsworth: I'm with you though, I'm just not sure we've really nailed down the question.